hvasbath/beat/README.rst

 However, as this project is mostly the work of a single author it is becoming increasingly difficult to also write extended pages of tutorials that take days and days of writing.
 However, as this work is not acknowledged by the current academic system, I had to decide for a delayed release of the documentation, whenever it will be available provided by someone.
+Thus, in case you are willing to contribute I would be more than happy to guide/ support you in writing parts of the documentation for a particular feature-if you want to try it out.

 The legacy documentation of beat v1.0. can be found under: https://hvasbath.github.io/beat/